 FOL generally performs its own knitting, cloth finishing, cutting, sewing and packaging for apparel.
 For the North American market, which is FOL's predominant sales region, cloth manufacturing is primarily performed in Honduras.
-Laborintensive cutting, sewing and packaging operations are in Central America, the Caribbean and Asia.
+Labor-intensive cutting, sewing and packaging operations are in Central America, the Caribbean and Asia.
 For the European market, products are either sourced from third-party contractors in Europe or Asia or sewn in Morocco from textiles internally produced in Morocco.
 Bras, athletic equipment, sporting goods and other athletic apparel lines are generally sourced from third-party contractors located primarily in Asia.

 U.S.-grown cotton fiber and U.S.-manufactured polyester fiber are the main raw materials used in manufacturing FOL's products.
 Historically, fibers were purchased from a limited number of third parties, including one key supplier that provided much of FOL's yarn spinning/raw material conversion services.
 Supply chain disruptions in 2021 and 2022 caused FOL to utilize alternative sources for these raw materials/services.
 FOL has since engaged an additional supplier for a portion of FOL's yarn spinning/raw material conversion services.
-FOL has since engaged an additional supplier for a portion of FOL's yarn spinning/raw material conversion services.
-FOL has since engaged an additional supplier for a portion of FOL's yarn spinning/raw material conversion services.
 FOL's markets are highly competitive, consisting of many domestic and foreign manufacturers and distributors.
 Competition is generally based upon product features, quality, customer service and price.